portdirect/portdirect.github.io/source/content/blog/fedora-silverblue-workstation/index.md

 ln -s ~/Development/Source/github.com/PapyElGringo/material-shell ~/.local/share/gnome-shell/extensions/material-shell@papyelgringo
 ```

-Once we have all these in place, in Tweek Tool, we can enable loading shell themes from the users home directory, then logout and back in.
+Once we have all these in place, in Tweek Tool, we can enable loading shell themes from the user's home directory, then logout and back in.

 After logging back in its time to do some clicking:
- * Set all system fonts to M+ with medium weight, and a 9.75 point size, I also like setting subpixel rendering and medium hinting whist I'm here.
+ * Set all system fonts to M+ with medium weight, and a 9.75 point size, I also like setting subpixel rendering and medium hinting while I'm here.
  * Set the application theme to `Materia-light-compact`
  * In Chrome load the `Materia-light-compact` theme via the extensions (`chrome://extensions`) page
- * Enable the `Material Shell` extension in Tweak Tool, then select the light theme and a highlight color of your choosing.
+ * Enable the `Material Shell` extension in Tweak Tool, then select the light theme and highlight color of your choosing.

  Once thats done, sit back and relax, Silverblue is pretty cool.